How much bulk can you tolerate?

 Is the weight of your bag important to you?
-If it is, it’s best to go with the smaller iPad pro.
+If it is, it’s best to go with the smaller iPad Pro.
 The slight difference in weight is negligible on paper.
-However, when you get a case for your iPad and add a few items to your bag, every gram counts.
-No matter what iPad you pick though if it replaces your textbooks and notebooks, even the 12.9-inch iPad Pro is much lighter.
+However, when you get a case for your iPad and add a few items to your bag, every gramme counts.
+No matter what iPad you pick, if it replaces your textbooks and notebooks, even the 12.9-inch iPad Pro is much lighter.

-Is your iPad pro going to be your only productivity tool?
-Do you use a laptop, another iPad or books?
-For those using the iPad Pro for both textbook reading and note-taking, the 12.9-inch is a better choice.
-It has enough screen real estate to maximise the benefits of split-view.
+Is your iPad Pro going to be your only productivity tool?
+Do you use a laptop, another iPad, or books?
+For those using the iPad Pro for both textbook reading and note-taking, the 12.9-inch model is a better choice.
+It has enough screen real estate to maximise the benefits of split view.
 The bigger your screen, the bigger your split windows.
-It is much more comfortable to split view on a 12.9-inch screen than the 9.7-inch.
+It is much more comfortable to split view on a 12.9-inch than a 9.7-inch screen.

 The 12.9-inch iPad Pro is also better for those that work from one workstation, typically working from a desk 90% of the time.
 The bigger iPad Pro is too heavy to carry around all day.
-You should consider the smaller iPad Pro if your work has a lot of movement.
+You should consider the smaller iPad Pro if your work involves a lot of movement.
 The smaller iPad Pros are better for reading while commuting or sitting on a park bench.
 They are more portable.
 No matter how much you love your iPad Pro, you will feel ridiculous studying or reading from a 12.9-inch screen on the subway!

-I strictly use my iPad Pro indoors; at home, in class or in the library.
+I strictly use my iPad Pro indoors; at home, in class, or in the library.
 It looks ridiculous during hospital rounds.
-It’s making me feel I need an iPad Pro mini.
+It’s making me feel like I need an iPad Pro mini.
 Seriously!
 It is tiring to carry it around the hospital wards.

 If you have a laptop or are still using physical textbooks (because your university isn’t paperless yet), the 10.5 or 9.7-inch iPad Pros will work well for you.
 Their screens are big enough for note-taking without split view.